pradeepajothir/TaskManagement/README.md

-# HMCTS Dev Test Backend
+# HMCTS Task Management Backend

 This repository contains the backend for the HMCTS case management system.
 It is built with Java and Gradle, following a clean architecture with the Repository pattern for data access, robust entity management, and comprehensive unit testing.